Wishez/AdaptiveMagic/README.md

   ```

   But you can custom **yours own breakpoints** and execute your code when browser's window **is resized** just user a plain object instead a default breakpoint name:

-    `{
+    ```javascript
+    const xsToLg = {
+    	name: 'xsToLg',
+	min: 779,
+	max: 1200
+    };
+    ```

-      name: String, ー The name need for doesn't repeat code by same screen's width when the page is resized.
+    1. The name is needed for not repeating code by same screen's width when the page is resized.
 It's required.

-      min: Number, ー A min value of screen's width.
+    2. A min value is a min value of a screen's width.

-      max: Number ー A max value of screen's width.
+    3. A max value is  a screen's width's max value.
-    }`

     You can leave **one of** min or max.
 It means, code will execute　－ while a screen's width isn't max, or a screen's width isn't min, but one of them is necessery, otherwise, you won't get the magic effect.
 Keep in mind!